awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 1. Select the local drive or folder that you want to delete, and then choose **Delete**, **Save my configuration**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/appstream2/latest/developerguide/images/AppStream2-Client-Local-Drive-Folders-SpecificFolderAdded-Delete.png)

-## How to Redirect Print Jobs to a Local Printer<a name="client-application-windows-local-printer-redirection"></a>
+## Printer Redirection<a name="client-application-windows-local-printer-redirection"></a>

 AppStream 2\.0 local printer redirection lets you access printers that are connected to your local computer from your AppStream 2\.0 streaming session\.
-That way, you can redirect print jobs from your streaming application to a local printer\.
+That way, you can redirect print jobs from your streaming application to a local printer, or to a network printer that you have mapped\.

 **Important**
 To use AppStream 2\.0 printer redirection, you must have the AppStream 2\.0 client installed on your local computer, and you must use the client to connect to a streaming session\.
 Printer redirection is not available when you connect to AppStream 2\.0 by using a web browser\.